-A shaliach (m) or shlicha (f) can be literally translated as an emissary or messenger.
-In Jewish history, Shlichim were the messengers who traveled between the land of Israel and Jewish communities after the destruction of the Second Temple in AD70.
+A shaliah (m) or shliha (f) can be literally translated as an emissary or messenger.
+In Jewish history, shlihim were the messengers who traveled between the land of Israel and Jewish communities after the destruction of the Second Temple in AD70.
 This role continued until the 19th century and fulfilled two roles.
-First, shlichim made the Jews in the diaspora an active part of building a community in Zion by collecting donations to support those settling the land.
+First, shlihim made the Jews in the diaspora an active part of building a community in Zion by collecting donations to support those settling the land.
 They also trained Jewish communities on questions of morality, halakhah and customs, settled disputes and brought news from the land of Israel.
-The shaliach had extensive training in Torah, as well as the high moral standing as someone living in the Holy Land, which allowed him to fill the above position.
+The shaliah had extensive training in Torah, as well as the high moral standing as someone living in the Holy Land, which allowed him to fill the above position.

 The next phase of shlichut came with the inception of the Zionist movement in the late 19th century.
 The shlichim of the early Zionist movement served to help young people realize the ideal of settling the land.
 Shlichim were leaders in their youth movements and carried a message and a mission to their friends in the diaspora.

-At the end of the World War II, a shlichim committee was established by the National Institutions–the Jewish Agency, the World Zionist Organization, the Keren Hayesod and the Keren Kayemet–with immigration to Israel and Zionist education at its heart.
-Its shlichim were youth movement workers who helped arrange the rescue and immigration of many Jews to Israel.
-After the establishment of the State of Israel, theshlichut department as we know it today was created.
+At the end of the World War II, a shlihim committee was established by the National Institutions–the Jewish Agency, the World Zionist Organization, the Keren Hayesod and the Keren Kayemet–with immigration to Israel and Zionist education at its heart.
+Its shlihim were youth movement workers who helped arrange the rescue and immigration of many Jews to Israel.
+After the establishment of the State of Israel, the shlihut department as we know it today was created.